Manchester City Premier League fixtures 2019-20: City start with West Ham test

 They host rivals Manchester United on December 7 before the return trip to Old Trafford on March 7.

+And should City be in the title hunt come April, they have a favourable run-in with their final six matches against Southampton (a), Newcastle (h), Brighton (a), Bournemouth (h), Watford (a) and Norwich (h).

-The Community Shield between City and Liverpool will take place on August 4.
+The season curtain-raiser between City and Liverpool in the Community Shield will take place on August 4.

 KEY DATES